astronomer/docs/astro/add-user.md

 4. Set an Organization role for the user.
 5. Click **Add member**.

-Once you add the user, their information will appear in the **People** tab as a new entry in the **Members** table.
-The user will then need to accept an invite to the Organization via email before they have access to it in the Cloud UI.
+Once you add the user, their information will appear in the **Access** tab as a new entry in the **Members** table.
+The user needs to accept an invite to the Organization via email and either create an Astro account or log in before they can access the Organization.